Copywriting Definition: What Does A Copywriter Do? [EXPOSED]

 You might have even felt the need to shower after reading it…

 If you were wondering why this piece of copy had such as effect on you, now you know why.
-It lacked EMPATHY.
+It lacked EMPATHY (like The Soul Doctors lacked empathy here).
 It’s an example of BAD copywriting…

 What is empathy?